maliput/delphyne/backend/python/examples/README.md

 - simple, which just places a `LoadablePriusSimpleCarDouble` in an empty world.
-- mobil, which places a `LoadableMobilControlledSimpleCarDouble` at the start of a 200 meters dragway.
+- mobil, which places a `LoadableMobilControlledSimpleCarDouble` at the start of a 100 meters dragway.
+- railcar, which places a `LoadableMaliputRailCar` in the center lane of a three-lane dragway.

 These examples can be executed by doing: